siddharthsule/gaps/README.md

 # Event Generators on GPU

 This project runs a simple LEP Event Generator on NVIDIA GPUs using CUDA.
-It is based on S. Hoeche's Tutorial on Parton Showers ([arxiv:1411.4085](https://arxiv.org/abs/1411.4085)).
+It is based on S. Höche's Tutorial on Parton Showers ([arxiv:1411.4085](https://arxiv.org/abs/1411.4085)).

 ## Current Progress